 The River Murray is central to the lifestyle, economy, and identity of the Renmark Paringa community, and Council is committed to delivering high-quality river-based projects that protect and enhance this vital asset for future generations.

 The upgrade is fully funded through external grants, with no cost to Council, and is being delivered in partnership with the Department of Environment and Water under the Sustaining Riverlands Environment Program.
-Council has also worked closely with Customs Houseboats operators to ensure the upgraded facility meets operational and community needs.

 Importantly, the project is being undertaken by local contractors, Alvanos Earthmoving, reinforcing Council’s commitment to supporting local businesses and strengthening the regional economy through local procurement.